How should I record my COGS in my books?

 Learn the best way to track COGS and inventory for your ecommerce business.

-In order to help relieve some of this pain for you, with Finaloop, you can choose to maintain your COGS and inventory in the way that works best for you and your online business.
+In order to help relieve some of this pain for you, with Finaloop, you can choose to maintain your COGS and inventory in the way that works best for you and your online business, and optimize your ecommerce inventory management, with better visibility and COGS tracking.

-You have 2 options to record your COGS with Finaloop:
+You have 2 options to record your COGS:

 We'll make sure your COGS are properly synced to your financials based on your chosen method.